 Mastering Dependency Injection in Rust: Despatma with Lifetimes

-The next iteration of the despatma library is ready with dependency lifetimes support.
 This means the dependency container can manage dependencies with the singleton, scoped, and transient lifetimes.

 As discussed in the manual implementation of a dependency container, the three major dependency lifetimes are:

-• Singleton: These dependencies are only constructed once when they are requested for the first time.
+- Singleton: These dependencies are only constructed once when they are requested for the first time.

-• Scope: These dependencies are only constructed once within a scope.
+- Scope: These dependencies are only constructed once within a scope.
 A scope can be a web request, a batch run, etc.

-• Transient: These dependencies are constructed anew every time they are requested.
-Technically despatma already had support for these as they don't require any special handling.
+already had support for these as they don't require any special handling.

-In this post we'll explore how dependencies can be made with these lifetimes using despatma.
+In this post we'll explore how dependencies can be made with these lifetimes using despatma

 Effective lifetime management in dependency injection is crucial for optimizing resource usage and ensuring correct application behavior.
 It controls how often dependencies are instantiated and how long they live, directly impacting performance, memory usage, and state management.
 For example, reading configuration files on every request would be inefficient, while using outdated configuration could lead to errors if we want to use it for hot-swapping components.
 Proper lifetime management helps strike the right balance between efficiency and correctness.